 Many commercial scanning houses will not accept certain types of slide mounts.
 Costco, for example, will process only plastic or cardboard mounted slides.
 So - if you happen to have glass-mounted slides, or

 We may be the only service that can digitize your Stereo Slides!
-Not only that, but in addition to scanning and digitizing them (both images in each pair), we can print your stereo images in pairs so that you can view them in 3-D, even without a stereo viewer.
+Not only that, but in addition to scanning and digitizing them (either one side only, or both images in each pair), we can print your stereo images in pairs so that you can view them in 3-D, even without a stereo viewer.

 Because we do not use a conventional slide scanner, we are able to convert both images from a stereo slide pair, so that none of the information in the original scene will be lost.
 Best of all, in addition to digitizing your stereo slides, we can print the two images together on a single sheet, so that you can actually view the stereo image.
 When you have your stereo slides converted, we will send you a PDF document that will explain the technique that can be used to view prints of your stereo pairs without a viewer.

 Because the cost of preserving the full stereo pair is significantly higher than the cost of digitizing traditional slides, we also offer a "Single View" option:

 Because the creation of a stereo pair of images requires a lot more work, the cost of the "true stereo" processing described above is more expensive than the cost of processing a standard 35mm slide.
 We recognize that in some cases it may not be possible for customers to have that done for a large collection of stereo slides.

 Accordingly, we also offer a "Single View" option for stereo slides, in which we will digitize just one of the two stereo images (typically the left side).
 This, of course, does not preserve the 3-D information that the pair of images contains - it essentially reduces the stereo slide to a standard single-view slide.
 It does, however, make it more affordable to perserve the memories that those stereo slides contain.